 Kids can also identify colors expressively, and this is the way we think of more often.
 So you might ask your child, “what color is this?” and they would give you the name of the color.

-When you’re first starting out teaching colors, you may want to focus on receptive color knowledge.
+When you’re first starting out teaching colors, you may want to focus on receptive color knowledge first.
 You might be surprised to find that your kids already “know” their colors, just not in the way you expected.

 Art projects and experiences are the perfect way to get your kids learning in a fun, low pressure way.
 As they color, paint, and draw, ask them to hand you the purple crayon, paint with the red paint, or tell you what color they want to use next.
 Keep it fun and focused on the art, and your kids will learn their colors naturally before you know it.